QuocAnh90/Uintah_NTNU/README.md

 -----------------------------------
 Master thesis
 1. A. Rogstad.
 Empirical and Numerical Analysis of the Retrogression in the Gjerdrum Landslide.
 (2022).
 Master thesis in Norwegian University of Science and technology.

+2. LO Hartnik.
+Experimental Study of Submarine Landslides and Impact Forces on Offshore Constructions.
+(2022).
+Master thesis in Norwegian University of Science and technology.